lolzio5/Team05-RISCV-Final/doc/Lolézio/LolézioVMStatement.md

 <br>

-I extensively tested this functionality by writing the testbench [mem_tb.cpp](mem_tb.cpp) with a shell script.
+I extensively tested this functionality by writing the testbench [MemoryTestBench.cpp](Development/MemoryTestBench.cpp) with a Shell script.

 <br>